hannestschofenig/tschofenig-ids/psa-tokens/draft-tschofenig-rats-psa-token.md

 --- abstract

 The insecurity of IoT systems is a widely known and discussed problem.
-The Arm Platform Security Architecture (PSA) is being developed to address this challenge and make it easier to build secure systems.
+The Arm Platform Security Architecture (PSA) is being developed to address this challenge by making it easier to build secure systems.

 This document specifies token format and claims used in the attestation API of the Arm Platform Security Architecture (PSA).